 - The Radical Element: 12 Stories of Daredevils, Debutantes & Other Dauntless Girls

 - A Tyranny of Petticoats: 15 Stories of Belles, Bank Robbers & Other Badass Girls

 - Siege: How General Washington Kicked the British Out of Boston and Launched a Revolution

-We also read a whole bunch of Shakespeare plays, including a super-fun thing Ashar planned in which she, Chris, Dan and I acted out scenes from a good half-dozen of them for my mom in our living room!
+We also read a whole bunch of Shakespeare plays, including a super-fun thing Ashar planned in which she, Chris, Kaitlyn and I acted out scenes from a good half-dozen of them for my mom in our living room!
 (And she got into some of the sonnets of Shakespeare this month as well.)

 Ashar also dug heavily into a book called True Crime, which is a collection of real newspaper articles about crimes from the 1800s to present.